-Selecting is the process of highlighting text or picking an object.
-For example, a user may select text to copy, cut, or move that text to an alternate location or select a file they want to view.
+Selecting is highlighting text or picking an object.
+For example, you can select text to copy, cut, or move that text to an alternate location or select a file you want to view.
 If something is selected, you can deselect text or another object by clicking somewhere else on the screen.

 How to select text

-Tip: You may deselect a file, folder, or another icon by pressing the Esc key.
+You may deselect a file, folder, or another icon by pressing the Esc.

 Selecting a portion of an image

 The steps required for selecting a portion of the image can vary depending on the image editor you're using.
-However, with most image editors to select a portion of an image use the marquee tool and drag a box around the portion of the image you want to select.
-Once selected, you could crop that portion of the image or copy it into another picture or program.
+Most image editors provide a marquee tool, which can select pixels in a rectangle.
+The selection can be cropped, changing the dimensions of the image to that rectangle.

 How do you deselect one icon from a group of highlighted icons?

-With most programs, if multiple files, pictures, icons, or other items are selected, you can hold down the Ctrl key and then click each highlighted item you want to deselect.
+With most programs, if multiple files, pictures, icons, or other items are selected, hold down Ctrl and then click each highlighted item you want to deselect (unselect).